Information Technology Manager

 - IT manufacturing companies

-- any organisation that has an IT division in it, such as government departments.
+- organisations with IT divisions, such as government departments.

 Progression and specialisations